Bloom-host/BloomDocs/docs/server-optimization.md

 - Recommended: true
 - Importance: Very High
 - Explanation: This option is critical to servers and better represent single-player behavior.
 Additionally, this option will evenly distribute mob spawns so that one player does not receive all spawns.

+### `update-pathfinding-on-block-update`
+- Default: true
+- Recommended: false
+- Importance: Low
+- Explanation: Disabling this option will simply make mobs pathfind less often, increasing performance.
+This option can potentially make mobs appear to be lagging.

+### `fix-climbing-bypassing-cramming-rule`
+- Default: false
+- Recommended: true
+- Importance: Low
+- Explanation: Enabling this option will prevent mobs such as spiders from being able to bypass cramming to death by climbing, and prevent a large build up of them in a small area.

 ### `no-tick-view-distance`
 - Default: